 Will Robots Steal Your Job?

 Amazon’s retraining policy also addresses a fear among low skilled workers that robots will soon displace them.
 7 million people have already lost their jobs to automation and McKinsey Global Institute predicts that up to one-third of Americans will have to change occupations by 2030 for the same reason.
 The report adds that 50% of current work tasks are automatable by technologies that already exist.
 Automation will affect industries like production, food service, transportation, administration, and construction.
 In terms of demographic affect, artificial intelligence will primarily impact people aged 16-24 and 55-65, as well as Hispanics, American Indians, and African Americans.
 Some experts argue that robots will have a “net positive” effect on jobs, creating more positions than they eliminate.
 Regardless, the best step a company can take to prepare for the uncertain terrain ahead is re-skilling its workforce.

 Seek Legal Assistance

-If you are the victim of age discrimination or wrongful termination, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are the victim of age discrimination or wrongful termination, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646)430-7930 to schedule a free case evaluation and receive experienced legal counsel.